Yakobbb/FBLA-Coding-Programming-2021/README.md

 ### Output Reports
 Rather than spending a great amount of time adding a section to the program where the user can customize the results of his/her quiz, I chose to output a flat text file.
 The file itself contains all the necessary information to summarize the quiz, and due to it being `.txt`, can be plugged into any external document or graphical modifier.
-These include Microsoft Word, Adobe Acorbat, or even a high-end app like Adobe Photoshop.
+These include Microsoft Word, Adobe Acrobat, or even a high-end app like Adobe Photoshop.

 ### Dependencies/Tools Used
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) (class and controller development)